jdrichards-pursuit/react-context-starter/README.md

 This application uses React Context to change the language of a nested Form Component and a non-nested Nav Component from english to french and vice versa.

 The code in this repo has many comments. <br />
-Use the comments as well as the videos to increase your understanding of Context.
+Use the comments as well as the videos to increase your understanding of React Context.

 ## Videos